stephanfabregas/konane/konane_rules.md

 ---------
 ### Game Board

 10-row by 10-column and 6-row by 6-column boards are available.
-Other dimentions, including rectangular boards, may also be used, as long as there are an even number of rows and columns.
+Other dimensions, including rectangular boards, may also be used, as long as there are an even number of rows and columns.

 ### Stones